ernestbies/Camera-Fingerprint-PRNU/README.md

 * [Contact](#contact)

 ## General info
-Camera Fingerprint PRNU uses the photo response non-uniformity of the camera sensor (PRNU) to check if the evidence photo was truly taken by the suspect camera or not.
-Module is not based on metadata such as EXIF, performs a physical analysis of the camera sensor, determines photo response non-uniformity (PRNU), uses the principle that each sensor pixel behaves differently with effects such as non-uniform photo response, making each sensor is unique, identifies each pixel anomaly and uses this information to create a description of the camera sensor - "sensor fingerprint".
+Camera Fingerprint PRNU uses the photo response non-uniformity of camera sensor (PRNU) to check if a photo was truly taken by a suspected camera or not.
+Module is not based on metadata such as EXIF, performs a physical analysis of the camera sensor, determines photo response non-uniformity (PRNU), uses the principle that each sensor pixel behaves differently with effects such as non-uniform photo response, making each sensor is unique, identifies each pixel anomaly and uses this information to create a description of the camera sensor - the camera fingerprint.

 ## Screenshots
 ![Screenshot](./screenshot.png)

 ## Technologies
+* Windows OS
 * Autopsy - version 4.15.0
 * Apache NetBeans IDE - version 9.0
 * Python - version 3.6.0